 The Polish Parallel Universal Dependencies treebank (PUD-PL) consists of 1000 Polish sentences (18,389 tokens) in the same order as in parallel treebanks in other languages.
 Morpho-syntactic annotations are automatically predicted and then manually corrected.
 459 of PUD-PL trees contain enhanced edges.

-The Polish PUD treebank is distribute under CC BY-SA 4.0
+The Polish PUD treebank is distributed under CC BY-SA 4.0

 We would like to thank all of the contributors to the original Polish Dependency Bank.
 The development of PDB-UD was founded by the Polish Ministry of Science and Higher Education as part of the investment in the CLARIN-PL research infrastructure.

 - Alina Wróblewska (2018) Extended and Enhanced Polish Dependency Bank in Universal Dependencies Format.
-In Proceedings of Universal Dependencies Workshop 2018 (UDW 2018).
+In Marie-Catherine de Marneffe, Teresa Lynn, and Sebastian Schuster, editors, Proceedings of the Second Workshop on Universal Dependencies (UDW 2018), pages 173–182.
+Association for Computational Linguistics.